Promoting Healing for Youth Trauma Survivors Across Ohio

 Developing a transdisciplinary network of practitioners, organizations, and policy makers to create new collaborations, reduce rates of burnout and turnover among professionals, and increase communication between fields all to better serve the most vulnerable populations and communities.

-Training Social Workers in the Neurosequential Model of Therapeutic
+Training Social Workers in the Neurosequential Model of Therapeutics

-Training social workers in a brain-based, developmentally sensitive model of clinical problem solving for traumatized populations, allowing them to prioritize treatment needs connect with holistic resources to aid in, and expedite healing.
+Training social workers in a brain-based, developmentally sensitive model of clinical problem solving for traumatized populations, allowing them to prioritize treatment needs and connect with holistic resources to both aid in and expedite healing.